gabrielabarajas/testing-one/docs/06-tutorial-element types/03-create-element-type-polygon.md

 **Important:** At this point you have created the element type that can only be used in the general layer.

-So that this new element type can be used in other layers, you have to assign it to the layer via the menu: Administration &gt; Admin Layers &gt; "Layer" &gt; Allowed Element Types.
+So that this new element type can be used in other layers, you have to assign it to the layer via the menu: **Administration &gt; Admin Layers &gt; "Layer" &gt; Allowed Element Types**.

 See "**Add element type to a layer**" procedure.